cli-kit/cli-error/README.md

 * `start`: A number indicating the start when auto-incrementing exit status codes, default `128`.
 * `log`: String path to a log file or a `WritableStream`.
+* `flags`: Flags to use when creating the log file stream (default is `a`), only applies when the log property is a string.
 * `prefix`: A prefix for messages used when printing errors using the `console` methods.
 May be a boolean `true` to use `name` as the prefix (like standard error messages), a `string` or a `function` that returns a prefix.